klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 2. Programming bottleneck: Having to organise all data transport manually and working with separate memory spaces is a pain.

 3. The link between the CPU and the GPU is a bottleneck.
-The PCIe buss that typically links the CPU to the GPU has a rather limited bandwidth compared to either the bandwidth of the CPU memory of the bandwidth of GPU memory.
+The PCIe bus that typically links the CPU to the GPU has a rather limited bandwidth compared to either the bandwidth of the CPU memory of the bandwidth of GPU memory.